Memphis Apartment Manager Calls The Cops On A Black Man For Wearing Socks In Swimming Pool, Loses Job

 — Indivisible Network (@IndivisibleNet) July 5, 2018

-And in what may be the most egregious, and well-publicized, pool incident of the summer, over in South Carolina, Stephanie Sebbe-Strempel was caught on video telling African American teens to “Get out!,” screaming at them that they didn’t “belong.”
+And in what may be the most egregious, and well-publicized, pool incident of the summer, in South Carolina, Stephanie Sebbe-Strempel was caught on video telling African American teens to “Get out!,” screaming at them that they didn’t “belong.”

 As reported by the Inquisitr, she allegedly assaulted one of them on the way out.
-When the police showed up at her home the next morning, she allegedly fought with them and bit one of them, and was taken downtown and charged with assault on a police officer.
+When the police showed up at her home the next morning, she allegedly fought with them and bit one of them, and was taken into custody and charged with assault on a police officer.